 We were able to give you monthly pricing for the cage space along with the power.
 Note that the power pricing is based on providing both A & B sides power.
 Additionally, we have included the install charge for the power, but the install charge for the cage material is an item we do not yet have priced.

 We have also attached a copy of our Business Associate Agreement (BAA) for your review.
-Alternately, we are willing to sign a Business Associate Agreement from your side after it is reviewed by our legal department, if that’s preferable to you.
+Alternately, we are willing to sign a Business Associate Agreement from your side after our legal department reviews it if that’s preferable to you.

 Finally, I have attached a document that will provide you with information on the other hosting services we provide.